 Wind Profiler Radars are used to obtain the vertical profiles of the wind over an unattended and sometimes remote area by detecting the tiny fraction of emitted power backscattered from turbulence in the clear atmosphere.
-Figure 4-14 is a photograph of a typical wind profiler radar installation.
+Figure 4-15 is a photograph of a typical wind profiler radar installation.

+FIGURE 4-15